DIOHz0r/axies-explorer/README.md

 # Axie Explorer for Firefox

+This is a fork from [Freak's Axie Extension](https://github.com/freakitties/axieExt) to Firefox browser.

-This Firefox extension allows you to see more data from the Axie marketplace.
+The extension allows you to see extended information about the Axies (adults) on their marketplace.